xpack/web-doxygen/website/docs/api/structs/markdown-private.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>looks for the next emph char, skipping other constructs, and stopping when either it is found, or we are at the end of a paragraph. <a href="#a5b661698b94e4b37748ee38025784690">More...</a></p>
+looks for the next emph char, skipping other constructs, and stopping when either it is found, or we are at the end of a paragraph. <a href="#a5b661698b94e4b37748ee38025784690">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">